cloudywaters/cloudywaters.github.io/src/content/posts/Monitoring-Observability-Intro/mon-obs-intro.md

    Define policies aligned with SLIs & SLO's and / or service-level agreements (SLAs) and key performance indicators (KPIs), focusing on actionable alerts.

 5. **Alert Tuning**:
+   Noise is the enemy.
 Regularly update alert thresholds based on historical data.
 Dynamic alerting can adapt to changes but needs careful application.

 6. **Dashboards**:
    Create meaningful dashboards tailored for different audiences, avoiding clutter and focusing on relevant metrics.